mzguntalan/neptune/README.md

 # neptune

 JAX interop-able library for numeric and machine learning computations in Haskell.
+Neptune is Haskell library for machine learning and numerical computing that aims to be inter-operable with models done by the larger research and engineering community.
+To do this, Neptune would interop with at least one library/framework for numeric computing used by many (Currently targeting JAX).
+With this, Neptune will be save and load models from JAX.
+Neptune is a **work in progress** and is in very early development and can't be used for anything substantial as of now.

+The neptune library probably won't be look like numpy, but it might.
+Neptune would hopefully make numeric computing in Haskell feel like Haskell.

 ## Demo